DucManhPhan/DucManhPhan.github.io/_posts/2020-04-12-Understanding-about-clustered-index-in-RDBMS.md

 ## Wrapping up
 - Clustered Index usually use primary key to index.

 - We have only one clustered index per table.
 And all indexes other than the clustered index are known as secondary indexes.

+- If a table doesn't have a primary key:

+    - MySQL creates a hidden clusters index.
+    - SQL Server use directly a heap table which is a table without a clustered index.
+Data is stored in the heap withou specifying an order.

 <br>